 Power of Attorney

 Power of attorney (POA) gives someone the authority to make certain financial decisions for you if you become incompetent or incapacitated and are unable to make such decisions yourself.
 POAs can be durable, meaning they are effective immediately and continue in effect if you become incapacitated.
 Springing POAs are only effective after you become incapacitated.

-One important aspect of estate planning that is often overlooked is granting POA for your retirement assets.
-Specific language must be included in your POA documents to allow the person(s) named to manage your retirement accounts on your behalf if you become incapacitated.
-Also important to note is that your plan beneficiaries do not have POA unless your POA document explicitly states this.
+One important aspect of estate planning that is often overlooked is granting Power of Attorney for your retirement assets.
+Specific language must be included in your Power of Attorney documents to allow the person(s) named to manage your retirement accounts on your behalf if you become incapacitated.
+It is important to note that your plan beneficiaries do not have Power of Attorney unless your document explicitly states this.

 Living wills are also known as advanced medical directives, healthcare power of attorney, or designation of healthcare surrogate.
 It is an outline of your wishes regarding what medical care and procedures you do or do not want to receive if you become critically ill and are unable to speak for yourself.
 They also cover palliative and end-of-life care, as well as whether you wish to donate your organs after death.
 A living will does not appoint anyone to speak on your behalf, it simply allows you to state your wishes in advance.

 Living trusts, which are often confused with living wills, are a legal entity in which you are typically the owner (or grantor), the beneficiary, and the trustee (in the case of a revocable living trust).
 As the grantor, you create a living trust and transfer your assets into the trust’s ownership.
 As trustee, you manage, invest and spend the living trust for the benefit of the beneficiary (which is also typically you); however, you may want to name a successor trustee in the event you become incapacitated.
 Depending on your assets, you may not need a living trust.